Welcome to today's edition of the Rush 24-7 podcast.

 Have you?

-So here's how here's how this all went down.
+So here's how, here's how this all went down.

-I want to play two clips for you, Donna, what uh Rush Limbaugh said on August 19th on his hugely popular radio program and what he said today.
+What the Rush Limbaugh said on August 19th on his hugely popular radio program and what he said today.

 If it was okay and even laudatory to call Bill Clinton America's first black president, why can't we call Imam Obama America's first Muslim president?